Burt Mustin: 1970s

 Known for his quick wit and song-and-dance abilities, Mustin was a frequent guest on The Tonight Show Starring Johnny Carson during the 1970s.
 From 1971 to 1976, he appeared in five episodes of All in the Family (his first appearance as a night watchman, and an additional four appearances in a recurring role as "Justin Quigley").

 In 1971, Mustin co-starred in the sketch comedy show The Funny Side.
 Hosted by Gene Kelly, the series featured an ensemble cast of five married couples that dealt with various issues through comedy sketches and song-and-dance routines.
 Mustin was cast opposite Queenie Smith as "the elderly couple".
 The series debuted on NBC in September 1971 and was canceled in January 1972.
+Mustin and Smith reprised their roles as "the elderly couple" on a 1972 episode of Rowan & Martin's Laugh-In.

-Mustin guest starred as Jethroe Collins, a relative of a Jesse James victim, in the "Bobby's Hero" episode of The Brady Bunch during the 1972–73 season.
+Mustin guest starred as Jethroe Collins, the son of a victim of Jesse James, who dissuaded Bobby's idolization of the outlaw, in the "Bobby's Hero" episode of The Brady Bunch during the 1972–1973 season.

 The next year, Mustin costarred in the television film version of Miracle on 34th Street, starring Sebastian Cabot, and had an uncredited role in the Disney television film Now You See Him, Now You Don't.
-Mustin's last continuing role was on the television series Phyllis, in which he played the suitor, and later husband, of Sally "Mother" Dexter, a role he played until shortly before his death.
+His last continuing role was on the television series Phyllis; he played the suitor, and later husband, of Sally "Mother" Dexter, a role he played until shortly before his death.

 Films

-In addition to his extensive work in television, Mustin also appeared in numerous films.
-He made his film debut at the age of 67 in Detective Story, in 1951.
-He followed this with roles in Talk About a Stranger (1952), The Sellout (1952), The Silver Whip (1953), Half a Hero (1953), She Couldn't Say No (1954), The Desperate Hours (1955), Man with the Gun (1955), Storm Center (1956), and The Sheepman (1958).
+In addition to his extensive work in television, Mustin appeared in numerous films.
+His uncredited April 1951 film debut at age 67 in The Last Outpost was followed by a part in Detective Story seven months later.
+He then had roles in Talk About a Stranger (1952), The Sellout (1952; first credited), The Silver Whip (1953), Half a Hero (1953), She Couldn't Say No (1954), The Desperate Hours (1955), Man with the Gun (1955), Storm Center (1956), and The Sheepman (1958).